Skaushal2/DVCS-Excercise1/README.md

 Answer - git commit -m "Commit message"

 Question 16.
-Answer - Prepare files for being added (tracked) in the repository.
+Answer - Files that are prepared are added to the repository.